Help! My kid has been sent home with a serve of diet culture; Your guide to keeping your sh*t together AND taking effective action

 The Butterfly Foundation Body Bright Program - Primary School Body Image Program (includes Body Positive Nutrition)

-Communicating with Teachers & Schools:
+Communicating with Teachers & Schools, Resources to Support you

 An Open Letter to My Teacher, by Kelly Fullerton, The Curious Nutritionist